 This event is free.
-To ensure we have an inclusive and welcoming environment for all, we’ve added registration to this event.
+To ensure we have an inclusive and welcoming environment for all, we’ve added registration to all our sessions.

 This notice is to inform you that this session will be recorded, archived, and made available publicly on BCcampus.ca.
 By participating in this session, you acknowledge that your participation in this session will be recorded and the recording will be made available openly.